Battle of Chains: Khalid’s strategy

-The battle
+Battle

 Expecting Khalid ibn al-Walid to come though Kazima, Hormozd marched from Uballa to Kazima.
 At Kazima there were no signs of the Muslim army.
 Soon information was given by scouts that Khalid ibn Walid was moving towards Hufeir.
 As Hufeir was only 21 miles from Uballa, this endangered Hormozd’s base.
 Uballa which was an important port of the Sassanid Empire, situated near modern-day Basra.
 Hormozd immediately ordered a move to Hufeir, 50 miles away.
 Khalid waited at Hufeir until his scouts informed him about the hurried approach of Hormozd.
 Passing through the desert, Khalid moved towards Kazima.
 On his arrival at Hufeir, Hormozd was informed about Khalid’s march towards Kazima.
 Because Hormozd could not leave the Kazima route to the Muslims, the heavily armed Sassanid army was once again ordered to set off for Kazima.
 The Persians arrived at Kazima in a state of exhaustion.

 Hormozd at once deployed the army for battle in the normal formation of a centre and wings.
 The generals commanding his wings were Qubaz and Anoshagan.
 The men linked themselves together with chains as a sign to the enemy that they were ready to die rather than to run away from the battle field in case of defeat.
 This lessened the danger of a breakthrough by enemy cavalry, as with the men linked together in chains it was not easy for cavalry groups to knock down a few men and create a gap for penetration.
 Since the Sassanid army was organized and trained for the set-piece battle, this tactic enabled it to stand like a rock in the face of an enemy assault.
 But the chains had one major drawback: in case of defeat the men were incapable of withdrawal, for then the chains acted as fetters.
 It was the use of chains that gave this battle its name.
 Hormozd had deployed his army just forward of the western edge of Kazima, keeping the city covered by his dispositions.
 Khalid deployed his army with the desert behind them, so that they could retreat there in case of defeat.
 The exhausted Persian army was unable to stand the attack for long and the Muslims successfully penetrated the Persian front in many places.
 Sensing defeat, the Persian generals commanding the wings, Qubaz and Anoshagan, ordered a withdrawal, which led to a general retreat.
 Most of the Persians who were not chained managed to escape, but those who were chained together were unable to move fast, and thousands of them were slain.